istio/istio.io/content/docs/setup/kubernetes/istio-cni-install/index.md

 The Istio CNI plugin maintains compatibility with the same set of CNI plugins as the current `NET_ADMIN` `istio-init` container.

-The Istio CNI plugin operates as a chained CNI plugin which means its configuration is added to the existing CNI plugins configuration as a new configuration list element.
+The Istio CNI plugin operates as a chained CNI plugin.
+This means its configuration is added to the existing CNI plugins configuration as a new configuration list element.
 See the [CNI specification reference](https://github.com/containernetworking/cni/blob/master/SPEC.md#network-configuration-lists) for further details.
 When a pod is created or deleted, the container runtime invokes each plugin in the list in order.
-The Istio CNI plugin only performs actions to setup the application pod's traffic redirection to the injected Istio proxy sidecar (using `iptables` in the pod's network namespace) and _should_ have no effect on the operations performed by the base CNI plugin actually configuring the pod's networking setup.
+The Istio CNI plugin only performs actions to setup the application pod's traffic redirection to the injected Istio proxy sidecar (using `iptables` in the pod's network namespace).

+{{< warning_icon >}}
+> This _should_ have no effect on the operations performed by the base CNI plugin configuring the pod's networking setup, although not all CNI's have been validated.